sholladay/dotfiles/README.md

 ## Why?

- - Installs the `brew` package manager (either [Homebrew](http://brew.sh "Homebrew, the package manager") or [Linuxbrew](http://linuxbrew.sh "Linuxbrew, a Linux-oriented fork of the Homebrew package manager"), depending on the platform)
+ - Installs the `brew` package manager ([Homebrew](http://brew.sh "Homebrew, the package manager") or [Linuxbrew](http://linuxbrew.sh "Linuxbrew, a Linux-oriented fork of the Homebrew package manager"), based on the platform)
  - Uses `brew` to install other common tools such as [Git](https://git-scm.com) and [Node.js](https://nodejs.org)
  - Easy and secure SSH key management with the [Funtoo Keychain](https://www.funtoo.org/Keychain "Helper for key-based login")
  - Keeps SSH connections alive